alvarotrigo/fullPage.js/README.md

 It is important to realise that it doesn't make sense to have all of your sections using this feature.
 If there is more than one section in the initial load of the site, the plugin won't scroll at all to see the next one as it will be already in the viewport.

 To create smaller sections just use the class `fp-auto-height` in the section you want to apply it.
 It will then take the height defined by your section/slide content.

+### State classes added by fullpage.js
+Fullpage.js adds multiple classes in different elements to keep a record of the status of the site:

+- The class `active` is added the current visible section and slide.
+- The class `active` is added to the current menu element (if using the `menu` option).
+- A class of the form `fp-viewing-SECTION-SLIDE` is added to the `body` element of the site. (eg: [`fp-viewing-secondPage-0`](http://alvarotrigo.com/fullPage/#secondPage)) The `SECTION` and `SLIDE` parts will be the anchors (or indexes if no anchor is provided) of the current section and slide.
+- The class `fp-responsive` is added to the `body` element when the entering in the responsive mode (if the responsive options were used).
+- The class `fp-enabled` is added to the `html` element when fullpage.js is enabled. (and removed when destroyed).
+- The class `fp-destroyed` is added to the fullpage.js container when the plugin is destroyed.

 ```html
 <div class="section">Whole viewport</div>